bakerag1/prescott-area-trail-runners/pages/schedule.md

 *AARP Run:* Sometimes on Thursday there will be an afternoon run of 8-10 miles, you don't have to be retired to attend, but it's probably a little early for working folks.

+*Track Daze* When there's interest, on Mondays we do track workouts at Prescott High School at 5:30pm

 *Miscellaneous:* Frequently members will plan runs or hikes inviting all comers.